DTJF/libpruw1/src/doc/_9_debug.md

 --------------------------------------------------
 ~~~

-And the so called tripple sequence is used to scan the bus for device
+And the so called tripple sequence is used after the SEARCH_ROM command
-IDs.
-Two bits get read and one bit get sent by the master, like
+in order to scan the bus for device IDs.
+Two bits get read and one bit
+get sent by the master, like

 ~~~{.txt}
 tripple: command: 0010 .